 Is there a weight limit for tandem skydiving?

 Yes.
 We can take tandem skydivers up to 265 pounds, but there is an additional fee for people over 240 pounds (+$20).
 Also, we need to evaluate skydivers over 220 pounds on a case-by-case basis to ensure the skydiving harness will fit you safely.
 Please call us ahead of time (800-533-6151) if you weigh 220-265 pounds so we can get started on that and answer any questions you may have.

 What if the weather's bad for skydiving?
 Will you call me to reschedule?

 No, we won’t.
 We want you to fly as much as you do, so we won’t cancel your jump ahead of time in case the weather is better than forecasted (which happens a LOT!).
+ALSO: Just because it may be poor weather where you live doesn’t mean it’s bad at the drop zone!
+Weather can change a lot in just a few miles, so don’t cancel for weather without checking with us first.
+Weather can change a lot in just a few miles, so don’t cancel for weather without checking with us first.
 Call ahead if you’re concerned about weather (800-533-6151).
 We’ll give you a rain check if you can’t skydive that day.